tommykindle/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+In fully responsive there is one layout that changes from device to device, where adaptive has multiple layouts for different devices.

 2. Describe what it means to be mobile first vs desktop first.

 Mobile first is the practice of building the website with mobile in mind and then scaling it to desktop.